 - Mediation is faster, so you can all move on with your lives.
-Every couple is different, and while some can take as little as two hours, the average mediation takes 6-12 hours.
+Every couple is different, and while some can take as little as a few hours, the average mediation takes 6-12 hours.
 Sessions are usually scheduled a week or two apart.

 - Mediation protects children from the emotional trauma which often accompanies contested divorces.
 Studies show that children feel secure and adapt better to their new family structure when their parents get along.

 - Mediation is less stressful.
 It is less emotionally draining on you, your spouse, and your children.

 - Mediation is fair and just – because there is no agreement to sign until you are both fully satisfied with all of its terms.

 - Mediation results in less post-divorce litigation.
 Research shows greater satisfaction and higher compliance rates than in adversarial cases.

 What issues can be resolved in mediation?

 - Child custody;